SomavateyHeng7/AgathaAI/README.md

 - **GPT-4**: 10 questions per 2 hours.
 After reaching the limit, users are automatically switched to **GPT-3.5 Turbo**.
 - **GPT-3.5 Turbo**: 30 questions per 2 hours.
 After reaching the limit, users must wait for the 2-hour window to reset.

 If both limits are exceeded, the user must wait for the respective reset window.
-Limits are tracked per user and per model.
+Limits are tracked per user and per model in the `model_rate_limits` table.
-# AgathaAI - LLM-as-a-Service

-Enterprise-grade platform for accessing multiple Large Language Models through a unified API gateway with subscription-based rate limiting and comprehensive management features.

-## 🚀 Features

-### Core Capabilities
-- ✅ **Multi-Model Support** - OpenAI (GPT-4, GPT-4o, GPT-3.5), Google Gemini (Pro, 1.5 Pro, 1.5 Flash), DeepSeek (Chat, Coder)
-- ✅ **Subscription Management** - Stripe-powered upgrades from Free to Pro ($29/mo) or Enterprise ($299/mo)
-- ✅ **Payment Processing** - Secure checkout, customer portal, webhook handling
-- ✅ **Rate Limiting** - Tier-based requests per minute and concurrent request limits
-- ✅ **Authentication** - JWT tokens, API keys, and Google OAuth for secure access
-- ✅ **Request History** - Full prompt/response history with retention policies
-- ✅ **Usage Analytics** - Real-time statistics and usage tracking
-- ✅ **Async Processing** - Non-blocking inference request handling

-### User Interface
-- ✅ **ChatGPT-style UI** - Modern dark theme chat interface with light mode support
-- ✅ **Subscription Page** - Beautiful pricing cards with upgrade flow
-- ✅ **Real-time Updates** - Live message streaming and status updates
-- ✅ **History Management** - Browse, search, and delete past conversations
-- ✅ **Model Selection** - Easy switching between GPT-4, GPT-4o, Gemini Pro, DeepSeek, and more
-- ✅ **Responsive Design** - Works on desktop, tablet, and mobile
-- ✅ **Theme Toggle** - Dark/Light mode with system preference support
-- ✅ **Google OAuth** - Sign in with Google authentication

 ## 📋 Quick Start